PaulT95/Supp_Material/README.md

 # Supp_Material
 Supplemental Material of Papers

-Here you can find and download supplemental material of different papers I wrote or partecipated
+Here you can find and download supplemental material of different papers  that I wrote or partecipated